MySQL Permissions Tips

 use RedFlameCompany;

-The first line will go through and check if the local MySQL has a database named RedFlameCompany and if it does it drops it.
+and if it does it drops it.
 Which means that it will get rid of the MySQL database.
 The second line means that it creates the database from scratch.
-The third line then tells MySQL to use the RedFlameCompany database.
+The third line then tells MySQL to use the RedFlameCompany

-Next we will want to create the payroll table so we can give MySQL permissions to see this table:
+table so we can give MySQL permissions to see this table:

 DROP TABLE IF EXISTS payroll;